Transpyler/transpyler/README.rst

         forward(100)
         left(90)

-It is possible to make arbitrary modifications to the list of tokens which in principle could allow arbitrary syntactic constructs.
-Notice that tokens still come from the Python tokenizer and hence there are certain hard lexical constraints on (including indentation as block delimiter semantics which in Python is implemented at the tokenizer level rather than in the grammar).
+It is possible to make arbitrary modifications to the list of make_tokens which in principle could allow arbitrary syntactic constructs.
+Notice that make_tokens still come from the Python tokenizer and hence there are certain hard lexical constraints on (including indentation as block delimiter semantics which in Python is implemented at the tokenizer level rather than in the grammar).